 The 17 works they have chosen includes prints of Louis le Brocquy’s stunning illustrations for Thomas Kinsella’s 1967 version of the Táin Bó Cúailnge, which retells the folk tales of Cúchulainn and the King of Ulster, as well as work by Deirdre O’Mahony, Jean Regan, John Hanrahan and Eithne Jordan.
 An early portrait by Royal Hibernian Academy president Mick O’Dea also made the cut – his depiction of Tommy Killoughrey was painted in his family’s pub in Ennis in 1983.

-The Courthouse Gallery is part of The Courthouse Studios and Gallery and is a centre of artistic excellence and an integral part of Ennistymon and North Clare life.The gallery is an exhibition and cultural events space, run to the highest professional standards, serving the local and wider communities with art exhibitions, performances, music and community events including workshops.
+The Gallery seeks to exhibit work of the highest standard by local, national, and international artists, including emerging artists.
+The ethos of The Courthouse Gallery is to be accessible to all, inclusive in its aims, programming, practice and audience.About Us: The Courthouse Gallery is an integral part of Ennistymon and North Clare life.The gallery is an exhibition and cultural events space, run to the highest professional standards, serving the local and wider communities with art exhibitions, performances, music and community events including workshops.